The Story of the Rolling Stones’ Tumultuous Arrival in America

 Subscribe to Classic Rock Q107 on

-After making it past the Rat Packer, the group embarked on a short 12-date tour of the country with their first show set for the Orange Show Fairgrounds in San Bernardino, California on June 5.
-This was followed up by two dates at the Teen Fair of Texas in San Antonio on the 6 and 7.
+From there, the groupo embarked on a short 12-date tour of the country with their first date set for June 5 at the Orange Show Fairgrounds in San Bernardino, Calif.
+This was followed up by two dates on June 6-7 at the Teen Fair of Texas in San Antonio.
 The stint in Texas is especially notable for being the place where Richards picked up his first pistol, which would become an American tour fixture in the years to come.

-Of course, there exists the long-scrutinized story about the band running into their hero Muddy Waters who was painting the ceiling, but to this day, Richards swears by the tale.
-“Marshall Chess says, ‘Oh, we never had him painting,'” Richards wrote.
+Of course, there also exists the long-scrutinized tale in which the Rolling Stones find hero Muddy Waters painting the ceiling.
+To this day, Richards swears by the tale.
+“Marshall Chess [son of label co-founder Leonard Chess] says, ‘Oh, we never had him painting,'” Richards wrote in Life.
 “But Marshall was a boy then; he was working in the basement.
 And also Bill Wyman told me he actually remembers Muddy Waters taking out amplifiers from the car into the studio.”

-After finishing up at Chess, the band left for the next show in Minnesota, and wound their way through the Midwest, Pennsylvania and New York.
-The tour culminated with an appearance on the Clay Cole Saturday Show followed by a two-set concert at New York City’s venerable Carnegie Hall.
+After finishing up at Chess, the Stones left for the next show in Minnesota, and wound their way through the Midwest, Pennsylvania and New York.
+The tour culminated with an appearance on the Clay Cole Saturday Show, followed by a two-set concert at New York City’s venerable Carnegie Hall.